xwp/engineering-best-practices/workflows/local-development-environment.md

 - [Redis](https://redis.io/) - an open source (BSD licensed), in-memory data structure store, used as a database, cache, and message broker
 - [WordPress](https://hub.docker.com/_/wordpress)

 Docker can build images automatically by reading the instructions from a `Dockerfile`.
 Example of such files could be find in https://github.com/xwp/pantheon-site/tree/main/tools/docker.
+Those files are called from docker-compose.yml file.

-## Running the environment
+## Running local development environment

 In this project, we install WordPress inside `/web/` folder.
-That is configured inside `composer.json` and `wp-cli.yml` file.
+You can choose the folder name as you see fit.
+It is configured in `composer.json` and `wp-cli.yml` files.

-To run the environment the user first needs to run:

- - `npm install` - which installs all the scripts.
-This will trigger post-install `composer install` and install WordPress inside `/web/` directory.
+To be able to start the development environment, the user first needs to run `npm install`, which installs all necessary scripts.
+After installing `node modules`, this will trigger post-install `composer install` and install WordPress inside `/web/` directory.

 After this is done, several other commands could be used: